loteoo/hyperapp/docs/src/pages/Api/api.md

 `[fx, params]`

-Tuples that represent a side-effect that needs to run.
+Tuples that describe a side-effect that needs to run.
 Effects do not execute code, they represent code that needs to be executed.

 **`fx`** - Effect runner.
-**`params`** is data passed to the effect runner.
+**`params`** Data to be passed to the effect runner.

 **Effect runner `(dispatch, params) => void`**

-Executes your side effect outside of hyperapp and can dispatch an Action when complete.
+Executes your side effect outside of hyperapp and can dispatch an [Action](#actions) when it completes.

 ```javascript
 // Effect runner